albert-heijn-technology/apple_maps_flutter/README.md

 - [x] Add zoomLevelBounds
 - [x] Add zoomBy functionality
 - [x] Add getter for the visible map region
-- [x] Add ability to place a polyline
+- [x] Add ability to place polylines on the map
 - [x] Add ability to add padding to the map
+- [x] Add ability to place polygons on the map
-- [x] Add ability to place a polygon
+- [x] Add ability to place circles on the map
 - [ ] Add ability to set LatLngBounds to map
 - [ ] Add scrollBy functionality
-- [ ] Add ability to place a circle
 - [ ] . . .

 Suggestions and PR's to make this plugin better are always welcome.